-Georgetown DC Reads is a tutoring, mentoring, and advocacy program that serves K-5th grade students who are a grade level or more behind in literacy skills.
+Georgetown DC Reads is a tutoring, mentoring, and advocacy program that serves K-5th grade students in DCs Wards 7 and 8, East of the Anacostia River.
 The program began in 1997 as the University’s response to the passage of the America Reads Act, a literacy initiative established to improve reading proficiency for all elementary students by engaging college students as volunteer and Federal Work Study-funded tutors.
-A team of student coordinators lead the program through which 100+ Georgetown students a semester have weekly tutoring commitments East of the River in Washington, DC.

-Each semester, 100+ Georgetown students serve as literacy tutors to public school students and families during morning classroom support, afterschool, and Saturday tutoring sessions East of the River in Washington, DC.
+Each semester, teams of Georgetown students serve as literacy tutors to public school students and families.

 Afterschool and Saturday Tutoring

 During afterschool and Saturday sessions, Georgetown DC Reads tutors follow a targeted step by step lesson plan, work with their tutees to identify appropriate learning goals, modify lesson plans to align with those goals, and track progress towards those goals.

 In addition to classroom support services and tutoring, Georgetown DC Reads also engages families and enriches the learning experience through a variety of community exploration activities including library visits, field trips, and on-campus celebrations.

 Tutors typically commit to tutor twice a week on a M/W or T/TH schedule.
 Each session requires roughly three hours, including van transportation to and from site.
 Tutors are matched with individual students or small groups based on the tutor’s preferences and experience, as well as program and community needs.
 No prior teaching or tutoring experience is required.
 Georgetown DC Reads provides pre-service training and ongoing support to new and experienced tutors alike.